Prisca92/Project-3/README.md

 The processed data was exported as CSV files, which were subsequently converted to JSON for further compatibility.

 3. Database Integration:
 To enhance data management and accessibility, we imported the CSV files into a PostgreSQL database.
+Our Flask web interface was styled by a bootstrap template created by Creative Tim (https://www.creative-tim.com/product/get-shit-done-kit).
+We customized the site so we would be able to display our visualizations.
+We used PSYCOPG2, a postgres adapter to connect the Flask Application to our server.

-4. Visualization:
+5. Visualization:
 We employed the following JavaScript libraries for visualization: Papa Parse, jQuery, Leaflet, and Highcharts.

 Created three visualizations: